eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/docs/how-to-deploy.md

 #### Python Package Local Install

-To install, activate the conda environment and execute this line of code.
+To install, activate the conda environment (`conda activate {{cookiecutter.project_name}}`) and execute this line of code.

 ```shell
 pip install -e .
 ```

-Every time you change something in your codebase, the installed package in your python environment will also change.
+Every time you change something in your codebase, the installed package in your python environment will change automatically.
 Typically, this is what you want: to see your changes reflected immediately during development.

 ## Distribution workflows

-This part is about publishing your project on PyPi.
+This part is about publishing your project on [PyPi](https://pypi.org/).

 ### PyPi

-Make your project publicly available on the Python Package Index, [PyPi](https://pypi.org/).
+Make your project publicly available on the _Python Package Index_, [PyPi](https://pypi.org/).
 To achieve this, we need **remote dependency managment**, since you want your software to run without forcing users to recreate your conda environments.
 All dependencies have to be managed, automatically, during installation.
 To make this work, we need to do some extra work.

 We follow the steps as outlined in the most basic (and official) [PyPi tutorial](https://packaging.python.org/tutorials/packaging-projects/).